 Family offices enjoy favorable policies when making the move to Singapore.

-With the Singapore Global Investor Program, family office principals are eligible to apply for Singapore permanent residency status, residing and working Singapore, provided that they are able to meet certain conditions, which include having investable assets (excluding real estate) of at least SG$200 million (USD $148.8 million) and at least five years of an entrepreneurial or business track record.
+With the Singapore Global Investor Program, family office principals are eligible to apply for Singapore permanent residency status, residing and working Singapore, provided that they are able to meet certain conditions, notably laid out in Plan C.

 With all the incentives to set up shop in Singapore, and to appreciate the magnitude of how much growth there is, the numbers say it all: